MauricioG5/ROS_UNO/README.md

 o
 > $ sudo chmod 777 /dev/ttyUSB0

-- Load the code on the Arduino board and execute the following commands:
+- Load the code on the Arduino board and execute the following command:
-> $ roscore

 > $ rosrun rosserial_python serial_node.py /dev/ttyACM0